katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 ## 618418      1 281853   1995      9
 ```

-Finally, we need to multiply the property damage by their corresponding
+The property and crop damages must then be scaled by the corresponding
-exponents then remove the .exp variables.
+exponents.
+The .exp variables are then dropped.

 ```r